For some reason, folks always want to know if you can do X, Y, and Z with bad credit. Which begs the question, why not improve your credit first!

 A refinance is intended to save you money either by lowering your interest rate or shortening your loan term, or both in some cases.

-You never really want to increase your mortgage rate via a refinance.
+You never really want to increase your mortgage rate via a refinance unless you’re desperately trying to get out of an ARM, or for some other urgent matter.

 Unfortunately, the pricing adjustments can be quite steep when you’ve got bad credit, so even though mortgage rates are very low at the moment, you might not actually qualify for them.

 In other words, adjust your expectations, quickly.
-Those rates you see advertised on TV or the internet are for well-qualified borrowers, of which you are not.
+Those rates you see advertised on TV or the internet are for well-qualified borrowers, of which you are not if you have bad credit.

 They make the best assumptions about you as a borrower, such as a 760 FICO score, plenty of equity, conforming loan amount, and so on.

-Once you tell them you’ve got a 640 FICO score, the interest rate shoots up and your refinance doesn’t make a lot of sense anymore.
+Once you tell them you’ve got a 640 FICO score, the interest rate shoots up and your refinance may not make a lot of sense anymore.

 Refinancing with Bad Credit Makes Less Sense Than Buying a Home with Bad Credit